Manacor

 Manacor ([mənəˈkɔ]) is a town and municipality on the island of Mallorca, part of the Spanish autonomous community of the Balearic Islands.
-It is the second largest town in Mallorca, after the capital of Palma.
-The municipality has tourist areas such as Porto Cristo, site of the famous Caves of Drach, and Cales de Mallorca.
+It is the second-largest town in Mallorca, after the capital of Palma.
+The municipality features tourist attractions such as Porto Cristo, site of the famous Caves of Drach, and Cales de Mallorca.
 Manacor has one of the busiest street markets on the island, held every Monday morning.
-Manacor is famous for high-quality wood furniture manufacture and artificial pearls.
+Manacor is famous for high-quality wood furniture manufacturing and artificial pearls.